International Communication Studies (ICS)

 Eligibility

 Students must have a minimum cumulative USC GPA of 3.0 and demonstrate a preparedness to contribute to the dynamic of a small study group, as well as the ability to successfully complete the intensive coursework for this program.
-All USC students may apply as soon as the summer after their freshman year at USC.
+The Summer 2026 program is only open to freshman, sophomore, and junior undergraduate students with an Annenberg major or minor.

 Estimated Costs